Build a to-do list app with Vue.js and Laravel

 })

 Then, we export our store and add it to the Vue instance.
-Replace the existing code in your ../resouces/js/app.js
+Replace the existing code in your ../resouces/js/app.js file with the following:

 require('./bootstrap');